7. Stopwatch

 Tasks

 2. Generate a waveform plot illustrating the behavior of counter_mod_k_ro with \(k=4\) in the first ten clock cycles of the input clock i_clk.
-The plot shall show all inputs, i.e., i_clk, i_reset, i_k, the value of the counter, i.e., m_count, and the output o_roll_over.
+The plot shall show all inputs, i.e., i_clk, i_reset, i_k, the value of the counter, i.e., count, and the output o_roll_over.

 7.2.
 Clock Signals